 You can use this setting to define the primary network port which the Veyon Server is listening at for incoming connections.

 - Internal VNC server

 You can use this setting to define the (localhost only) network port used by the internal VNC server.
 The VNC server will only listen to it at

 - Feature manager

 You can use this setting to define the (localhost only) network port used by the feature manager.
 This internal component is part of the Veyon Service and starts and stops processes to provide specific features.
 In contrast to the Veyon Service these processes in most cases have to run in the context of the logged on user and therefore have to communicate with the Veyon Service through this network port.

 - Demo server

 - Enable firewall exception

-Depending on the system configuration it may be impossible to access a listening ports such as the Veyon Service port from the network.
+Depending on the system configuration it may be impossible to access listening ports such as the Veyon Server port from the network.
 On Windows the Windows firewall usually will block any incoming connections.
-In order to provide access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
+In order to allow access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
 This is done automatically during the installation process.
 If this behavior is not desired and manual configuration is preferred, this option can be disabled.